Live Without a Net (album)

-Live Without a Net is the first live album and the sixth in total by the rock band Angel.
+Live Without a Net is the first live album and the sixth in total by the rock band Angel, recorded during the band's 1978 White Hot tour.
 It was the band's last album before breaking up in 1981.
 The band had hoped that the album would bring them commercial success, like the album Alive! did for Kiss, but it did not, leading to Angel's break up a year later.
 The first CD issues cut out the audience in order to fit the entire album onto one CD.
 All reissues since the 2000s have been released on two discs and contain the album's full content.